open-mmlab/mmagic/docs/en/user_guides/visualization.md

 ## Visualization Hook

-In MMagic, we use `BasicVisualizationHook` and `GenVisualizationHook` as `VisualizationHook`.
+In MMagic, we use `BasicVisualizationHook` and `VisualizationHook` as `VisualizationHook`.
-`GenVisualizationHook` supports three following cases.
+`VisualizationHook` supports three following cases.

 (1) Modify `vis_kwargs_list` to visualize the output of the model under specific inputs , which is suitable for visualization of the generated results of GAN and translation results of Image-to-Image-Translation models under specific data input, etc. Below are two typical examples: